-The 1996 Plan was adopted by the Board of Directors to make available additional shares of stock to enable selected officers, directors (who are also employees) and employees to purchase the Common Stock of the Company, which will assist the Company in retaining the services of employees holding key positions with the Company and attracting new employees capable of filling key positions with the Company, and to provide an incentive for such employees.
-All shares of Common Stock of the Company reserved for issuance pursuant to prior stock option plans have been granted as of the date of this proxy statement.
+The 1998 Plan is intended to make available shares of stock to enable selected officers, directors and employees to purchase Common Stock of the Company.
+This will assist the Company in retaining the services of employees holding key positions with the Company and attracting new employees capable of filling key positions, providing an incentive for such employees and encouraging stock ownership by participants thereby aligning their interests with those of the Company's stockholders.
+At December 31, 1997 the Company had only 124,950 shares available for grant under all existing employee stock option plans.

-ADMINISTRATION
+11 ADMINISTRATION

-The 1996 Plan will be administered by the Cohu, Inc. Compensation Committee (the "Committee").
-In order to exempt the grant of options to executive officers from the reporting requirements and short swing profit liability imposed by Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), each of the members of the Committee must be "disinterested" (within the meaning of Rule 16b-3 promulgated by the Securities and Exchange Commission under the Exchange Act).
-The Committee will have final power to construe and interpret the 1996 Plan and to grant options thereunder, and to determine all questions that may arise in the administration of the 1996 Plan.
-The Committee has been authorized by the

-Board to determine the persons to whom and the dates on which options will be granted, the number of shares to be subject thereto, the time or times during the term of each option within which all or a portion of such option may be exercised, and all other terms of the options.
-The Committee shall have the right to adopt, amend, and repeal rules and regulations concerning the administration of the 1996 Plan.
+The 1998 Plan is administered by the Cohu, Inc. Compensation Committee (the "Committee").
+The members of the Committee must qualify as "non-employee directors" under Rule 16b-3 of the Securities Exchange Act of 1934, and as "outside directors" under Section 162(m) of the Internal Revenue Code.
+The Committee will have final power to construe and interpret the 1998 Plan and to grant options thereunder, and to determine all questions that may arise in the administration of the 1998 Plan.
+The Committee has been authorized by the Board to determine the persons to whom and the dates on which options will be granted, the number of shares to be subject thereto, the time or times during the term of each option within which all or a portion of such option may be exercised and all other terms of the options.
+The Committee shall have the right to adopt, amend, and repeal rules and regulations concerning the administration of the 1998 Plan.
+The Board may also appoint an "Employee Option Committee" consisting of one or more directors which is authorized to grant options to employees (other than executive officers) subject to such limitations as may be established by the Board.